Alonzzzo2/AutoHotKeys-WindowsControl/README.md

 * Right button - Go to usages

 ### Known issues
+* Sometimes the mouse buttons will not respond as they should, especially after using the thumb button - click it again, it usually fixes the issue
 * In Win tab usage (via the thumb button), need to exit the win tab view via the thumb button, otherwise left/right click act up.
 Can fix that by clicking the thumb button one more time